Jeff Kent: Career statistics

-In 2,298 games over 17 seasons, Kent posted a .290 batting average (2461-for-8498) with 1320 runs, 560 doubles, 47 triples, 377 home runs, 1518 RBI, 94 stolen bases, 801 bases on balls, .356 on-base percentage and .500 slugging percentage.
+In 2,298 games over 17 seasons, Kent posted a .290 batting average (2,461-for-8,498) with 1320 runs, 560 doubles, 47 triples, 377 home runs, 1518 RBI, 94 stolen bases, 801 walks, a .356 on-base percentage and a .500 slugging percentage.
 He finished his career with a .978 fielding percentage.
-In 49 postseason games, he hit .276 (47-for-170) with 25 runs, 11 doubles, 9 home runs, 23 RBI and 13 walks.
-Kent hit 351 home runs as a second baseman, the most in MLB history in either league; he is one of only two second baseman to hit 300 home runs at the position of second base.
+In 49 postseason games, he hit .276 (47-for-170) with 25 runs, 11 doubles, 9 home runs, 23 RBI, and 13 walks.
+Kent hit 351 home runs as a second baseman, the most in major league history; only Robinson Cano has since hit 300 home runs as a second baseman.

 Post-playing career

 Kent and his wife Dana reside near Austin, Texas, where they raise their four children, a daughter and three sons.
 He also owns the 4000 acre "Diamond K" cattle ranch near Tilden, Texas.
 In 2008, Kent purchased the Lakecliff Country Club in Spicewood, Texas.
 Kent also owns Kent Powersports, a chain of motorcycle and ATV dealerships.

-Kent appeared as a contestant on the Summer 2009 television series Superstars, where he was teamed with actress Ali Landry in a series of sports competitions.
+Kent appeared as a contestant on the summer 2009 television series Superstars, where he was teamed with actress Ali Landry in a series of sports competitions.
 They finished in fifth place in the competition.
 In 2012, Kent participated in Survivor: Philippines, the 25th season of the American CBS competitive reality television series Survivor.
-He was the ninth contestant voted off, which placed him tenth and made him the second member of the jury, giving him a right to vote for the eventual winner at the Final Tribal Council.
+He was the eighth contestant voted off, which placed him tenth and made him the second member of the jury, giving him a right to vote for the eventual winner at the Final Tribal Council.
 When he was voted off, Kent claimed that the million dollar prize was "six hundred grand by the time Obama takes it".

 He has been an advocate for Major League Baseball using blood tests for HGH.
 Since 2011, Kent has served as a spring training instructor for the San Francisco Giants.
 He also coaches his sons' Little League teams, and in 2014 he became a volunteer assistant for Southwestern University's baseball team.
 In 2011, Kent donated $100,000 and raised awareness to help reinstate the Cal baseball program, which was being cut for cost-saving purposes.
 In 2014, Kent announced the creation of the Jeff Kent Women Driven Scholarship Endowment to provide a full scholarship each year to one female student-athlete at UC Berkeley in perpetuity.

 In 2008, Kent donated to the campaign to ban same-sex marriage in California.